How to Write and Sell a Short Story: Tips and Resources for Creative Writers

 collage of anthology covers

-Before diving in, a little about me and my short story background.
-I’ve published dozens of short stories in magazines, anthologies, collectible card games, and podcasts, including Dark Matter magazine, Andromeda Spaceways, Aurealis magazine; Unnerving magazine, the British Science Fiction Association’s Fission Magazine; Colp magazine; Cosmic Horror Monthly; Typehouse Literary Magazine; Lovecraft eZine; the Stoker-nominated Chromophobia; Dancing in the Shadows: A Tribute to Anne Rice; Six Guns Straight From Hell Vol 3; Field Notes from a Nightmare; Musings of the Muses; The One That Got Away; Shadowy Natures; Beyond the Infinite; Trembling With Fear; the Stoker-nominated Fright Mare: Women Write Horror; and many more.
+Before diving in, a little about me: in addition to novels, I’ve published dozens of short stories in magazines, anthologies, collectible card games, and podcasts, including Dark Matter magazine, Andromeda Spaceways, Aurealis magazine; Unnerving magazine, the British Science Fiction Association’s Fission Magazine; Colp magazine; Cosmic Horror Monthly; Typehouse Literary Magazine; Lovecraft eZine; the Stoker-nominated Chromophobia; Dancing in the Shadows: A Tribute to Anne Rice; Six Guns Straight From Hell Vol 3; Field Notes from a Nightmare; Musings of the Muses; The One That Got Away; Shadowy Natures; Beyond the Infinite; Trembling With Fear; the Stoker-nominated Fright Mare: Women Write Horror; and many more.
 I’ve also given talks and workshops on the fundamentals of creating short stories and flash fiction that sells.
 You can read more about my work here.

 In sum, I love short stories.
 In my day job, I write and edit nonfiction and have a background in journalism.
 This provided my foundation in writing short form and in understanding the value of brevity.

-One quick caveat before you read further: my experience is with genre fiction (sci-fi, fantasy, horror) as opposed to literary fiction, but many of these tips will still apply.
+Two quick caveats: my experience is with genre fiction (sci-fi, fantasy, horror) as opposed to literary fiction, but many of these tips will still apply.
+Also, these tips are geared toward commercial fiction (rather than experimental) and how to create short stories that will appeal to a wide audience.

 Why write a short story?